On towers of Isogeny graphs with full level structure: Isogeny graphs of oriented elliptic curves and Volcano graphs

-For every vertex $v'$ in $Z_0$ we denote by $\phi_{i,j}(v')$ the vertex at the end of a path consisting of $i$ blue and $j$ green edges that starts at $v'$.
-By a similar proof as the one given in \cite[Lemma 4.4]{LM1}, we have:
+For every vertex $v'$ in $Z_0$, we denote by $\phi_{i,j}(v')$ the vertex at the end of a path consisting of $i$ blue and $j$ green edges that have $v'$ as the source.
+Using a similar proof as the one given in \cite[Lemma 4.4]{LM1}, we can show that the following holds.